AdelaideB9/ctfc-constitution/README.md

 ## Certification

-I certify that this is a true and correct copy of the Constitution of the Capture the Flag Club as adopted at the inaugural general meeting of the club held on the *13th of August, 2021*.
+I certify that this is a true and correct copy of the Constitution of the Capture the Flag Club as adopted at the inaugural general meeting of the club held on the *DD of MM, YYYY*.

-**President:** Lachlan Schilling<br>
+**President:** ...<br>
-**Secretary:** Javad Hamidi
+**Secretary:** ...